observablehq/framework/docs/javascript/files.md

 # JavaScript: Files

-Observable Markdown works with all sorts of data, that might be queried live from databases, retrieved from Web APIs, hosted locally as static files, or dynamically generated with scripts that run at build time.

 Dashboards and reports need to present data as quickly, accurately, and completely as possible to their readers.
+This is supported in Observable Markdown through **file attachments**.

+File attachments can be static files added to the docs folder, like a CSV file that contains your data.
+They can also be generated on-the-fly by a [data loader](../loaders).

-For speed, but also for compliance reasons, you’ll want to minimize the data that is sent to the browser.
-If your charts only display a sum total of transactions per hour, you shouldn’t need to download the details of _every_ transaction.
-If your chart reads data off of an API, you might not want to expose your app’s credentials (like the API key), and prefer to host a static snapshot of the data made at build time.
-Other applications will need to process data, maybe through a data analysis pipeline written in R or python, before shipping the results to the reader.
+For speed, you’ll want to minimize the data that is sent to the browser, by doing aggregations and selections at build time.
+For a chart that only displays a sum total of transactions per hour, for example, the page shouldn’t need to download the details of _every_ transaction.
+Shipping a static snapshot of the data, captured at build time, ensures that every reader sees the same data.

-All these scenarios are covered ni Observable Markdown by the concept of **files** (or file attachments)
+This approach also helps you comply with security and privacy requirements, since the built site only includes the referenced file attachments, the contents that ships to your web server can easily be listed and audited.
+Any proprietary information, such as API keys for web services or database connection credentials —and more generally, any information not meant to be displayed— stay secure.

+## Reading file attachments

-You can load files the built-in `FileAttachment` function.
+You can load files from a page with the built-in `FileAttachment` function.
 This is available by default in Markdown, but you can import it like so:

 ```js echo
 import {FileAttachment} from "npm:@observablehq/stdlib";
 ```

-`FileAttachment` supports many common data formats, including CSV, TSV, JSON, Apache Arrow, and SQLite.
+`FileAttachment` supports many common data formats, including CSV, TSV, JSON, Apache Arrow and Apache Parquet, and SQLite.
 For example, here’s how to load a CSV file:

 ```js echo
 const gistemp = FileAttachment("gistemp.csv").csv({typed: true});